WattsUp/yaul/readme.md

 * `examples/character-map`  A utility to show all glyphs of a font
 * `examples/clock`          A clock to display the current time with selectable interfaces
 * `examples/code-editor`    A text editor with syntactical highlighting
+* `examples/hello-world`    The minimum implementation of a yaul GUI
 * `examples/hex-editor`     A file editor on a byte level
 * `examples/synthesizer`    A digital audio workstation to synthesize sounds using emulated analog circuits